FMMT666/launchpad.py/README.md

 ---
 ## Notes (from the source)

+### For Launchpad Mk1 users (the original "Classic" Launchpad):

+      USE CLASS "Launchpad":

+        lp = launchpad.Launchpad()

 ### For Launchpad Pro users

+      USE CLASS "LaunchpadPro":

+        lp = launchpad.LaunchpadPro()

       MAKE SURE THE LAUNCHPAD PRO IS IN LIVE MODE!
       To enter live mode, hold the SETUP bottom on the top left and push the top left matrix button ('green' in setup-mode ).

       IT WON'T WORK IN OTHER MODES (Note, Fader, Drums or Programming).

+      That will soon be automated...

+### For Launchpad Mk2 users

+      USE CLASS "LaunchpadMk2":

+        lp = launchpad.LaunchpadMk2()

 ### For Windows users